merlinz01/ldapserver/README.md

 # ldapserver

 A LDAPv3 server framework.
+For custom integrations or full-blown LDAP servers.

 ## Why another LDAP library?

 I needed to integrate an LDAP-compatible web app with my website database's stored login information.
-I didn't want to try to manipulate a full-stack LDAP server from my website's code, so a custom LDAP server was what I was looking for.
+I didn't want to try to remotely manipulate an off-the-shelf LDAP server from my website's code, so a custom LDAP server was what I was looking for.
-The LDAP server frameworks I found gave obscure errors/panics when I tested them.
+The existing LDAP server frameworks I found threw obscure errors when I tested them.
 Being suspicious of the security implications of such errors, I decided to write a new framework, specifically focused on enabling the building of custom integrations.